mpickpt/mana-doc/docs/source/index.rst

    ./configure
    make -j8

-Note that the :command:`git submodule` command will automatically pull in a special branch of DMTCP built for MANA.
-In the future, DMTCP will evolve so that MANA can use the standard DMTCP.

 If you are debugging, use ``./configure --enable-debug``, but MANA will then be compiled with ``-g3 -O0``, which implies lower performance.